Institute for Strategic Dialogue: Activities

+Other institutional partners include the Global Disinformation Index, the Berkman Klein Center for Internet & Society, Institut Montaigne, the British Council, the German Marshall Fund, the University of Ontario Institute of Technology, and the International Centre for Counter-Terrorism.

+Funding for the ISD has come from the Bill & Melinda Gates Foundation, the Omidyar Network, the Gen Next Foundation, and the Open Society Foundation.

+Origins

 ISD was founded in 2006 as an extension of the Club of Three, a strategic networking organisation founded in 1996 by George Weidenfeld that focused on high-level engagement between Europe and the world.
 ISD originally focused on social cohesion and radicalisation following a rise of far-right and Islamist extremism in Europe.
 ISD later hosted the Against Violent Extremism network shortly after it was founded in 2011 in Dublin, Ireland, promoting engagement with former violent extremists as a way of understanding how extremist movements work.

 By 2012, ISD was working with social media platforms such as YouTube to explore radicalisation online, including research on the use of counternarratives to minimise the impact of extremist recruitment by groups such as ISIS, Al Qaeda, and white supremacists in Europe and North America.
-This work later expanded to include recruitment and disruption efforts by state actors and conspiracy theorists during the Covid-19 pandemic.
+This work later expanded to include recruitment and disruption efforts by state actors and conspiracy theorists during the COVID-19 pandemic.
 Much of this activity was found to be amplified during regional and national elections, leading to new research on election disruption in countries such as Germany, Sweden, France, Italy, Kenya, and the United States.
-By 2020, the Institute became the largest organisation in the world with an exclusive focus on the study of and responses to extremism, independently convening 13 countries and the European Union on extremism and digital policy on a regular basis.
-ISD's analysis of the January 6th United States Capitol attack was chosen for inclusion in the Library of Congress.
+ISD's analysis of the 6 January United States Capitol attack was chosen for inclusion in the Library of Congress.

-From 2017, ISD began establishing regional offices in Amman (2017), Nairobi (2018), Berlin (2019), Paris (2020), and Washington, D.C.
-(2021).